 In nearby Pigeon Forge, you can find dozens of theaters and dinner shows debuting special Christmas shows to celebrate the holidays!

-Major venues like the Dixie Stampede, Dolly's Lumberjack Adventure, and the Smoky Mountain Opry all put on terrific performances that bring Christmas to life.
+Major venues like the Dixie Stampede, The Hatfield & McCoy Dinner Show, and the Smoky Mountain Opry all put on terrific performances that bring Christmas to life.

 Closer to town, Gatlinburg has the Sweet Fanny Adam's Christmas show.
 This local theater is known for its whimsical, side-splitting, vaudeville-style acts.

 This year, you can see "Mistletoe & Malarkey", a fun show with the world's shortest rendition of A Christmas Carol and plenty of other surprises.